Kentucky shatters its fatal overdose record; fentanyl blamed

 “Every day we must work together to fund recovery programs and treatment options so that we can continue to address this scourge and get our people the help they need,” Gov. Andy Beshear said Monday in a news release.

-The governor said the overdose death toll was “devastating and extremely heartbreaking,”
+The governor said the overdose death toll was “devastating and extremely heartbreaking.”

 Ahead of Monday’s report, Beshear announced another step toward achieving a statewide policy goal of offering no-cost services close to home to help Kentuckians overcome drug addiction.